Calif. Officials Seek Control Over Insurance Premiums

-Mr. RICHARD RUIZ (Film Director Assistant): I came back from the holidays and had an envelope from Blue Shield in my mailbox and opened it up and it was a nice New Year's surprise saying that my rate was going up 57 percent.
+RICHARD RUIZ: I came back from the holidays and had an envelope from Blue Shield in my mailbox and opened it up and it was a nice New Year's surprise saying that my rate was going up 57 percent.

 JAFFE: And so that brings it from what to what?

 RUIZ: I was paying about $70 a month and it's going up to, like, $110.

 JAFFE: Ruiz is young and healthy and has a barebones policy.

 RUIZ: Basically if I get hit by a car or if, you know, something else catastrophic happens.

 JAFFE: But his budget is barebones, too.
 So, an extra 40 bucks a month is a big deal.

 RUIZ: Month to month, when you're basically breaking even and everyone is telling you the best thing you can do as a young person is save and not go into debt and be financially responsible, every little bit matters.